kreedyle/Capstone_AirBnb_Price_Prediction/README.md

 ### Introduction:

 With the majority of work becoming remote, this opens up the opportunity for working in any environment with a quiet corner and dependable Wifi.
 In fact, one of the draws I find for working in the tech industry is the freedom of melding travel and work together.
-AirBnb's platform is increasingly becoming an avenue of not just vacation rentals, but short term accomodation to give guests an opportunity live and work in a new city or new part of the world for more than a long weekend.
+AirBnb's platform is increasingly becoming an avenue of not just vacation rentals, but short term accommodation to give guests an opportunity live and work in a new city or new part of the world for more than a long weekend.

-With this being said, I wanted to prepare some findings on what features affect the pricing of an Air Bnb listing to help potential hosts increase the value or appeal of their listing.
+With this being said, I wanted to prepare some findings on what features affect the pricing of an AirBnb listing to help potential hosts increase the value or appeal of their listing.

-Since this is my capstone, I want to deep dive into a specific skill and give a thorough analysis basing my decisions off EDA and statistical reasoning.
-As a result, I will deep dive into pricing predictions because I enjoyed doing price predictions with the Ames, IA dataset; however, I believe some of my assumptions during EDA and modeling were ancedotal, so I would like to revisit the concept to see how much progress I've made since this project.
+Since this is my capstone, I want to deep dive into a specific skill and give a thorough analysis basing my decisions on EDA and statistical reasoning.
+As a result, I will deep dive into pricing predictions because I enjoyed doing price predictions with the Ames, IA dataset; however, I believe some of my assumptions during EDA and modeling were anecdotal, so I would like to revisit the concept to see how much progress I've made since this project.
 ### Problem Statement:

  - What are the features of a listing which contribute most to the pricing?